-Do you find that your kids keep coming up against the same old fears, beliefs and old bad habits that hold them back from achieving their desired goals?
+Do you find that you keep coming up against the same old fears, beliefs and old bad habits that hold you back from achieving your desired goals?

-Well they are not alone.
-In fact they’re in very good company, I have not yet come across anyone who doesn’t have their own demons to fight.
+Well you are not alone.
+In fact you're in very good company, I have not yet come across anyone who doesn’t have their own demons to fight.
 Some just do it more effectively than others, but don’t despair, help is at hand!

 NLP (an abbreviation for “Neuro-Linguistic-Programming”) offers us wonderful tools to overcome some of these issues.

 NLP is a hybrid science discovered and further developed in the late 60’s by Computer Scientist Richard Bandler and Linguist, John Grinder.
 Studying the leaders in the fields of psychology, psychiatry and other brain-based therapies around the world, Bandler and Grinder decided to investigate precisely how beliefs come about?

 They found that in order to grow in any area of life, your subconscious beliefs, habits, patterns and language (internal and external) need to change in order to bring them into line with what you want to achieve.
 This way, your subconscious beliefs will work for you instead of against you.

 In fact 95% of our actions occur subconsciously as a result of our perceived and filtered experiences.
 This is why it is so important to work at this subconscious level.